Jered Weaver: 2010

 Weaver reached a deal with Angels management for a $4.265 million salary for the 2010 season to avoid going into arbitration.
 During Spring Training, he added a two-seam fastball to his repertoire after instruction from teammates Scot Shields and Joel Piñeiro.
 After the departure of John Lackey to the Boston Red Sox through free agency, there was some uncertainty over who would assume the role of the club's ace.
 Many expected that position to be filled by Weaver, who said, "Sure, I'd love to have that role.
 But I really don't like to think about it.
 I just try to improve every year, and this year is no exception."
 Weaver was the Angels' Opening Day starter, beating the Minnesota Twins at Angel Stadium on an ESPN national broadcast.

-On July 6, despite not having been initially selected, Weaver was chosen to replace CC Sabathia on the American League roster for the 2010 All-Star Game due to the latter's ineligibility to pitch.
-He joined Torii Hunter as the only Halos representing the host club for Angel Stadium's third Mid-Summer Classic, though he did not pitch in the game.
+On July 6, after not having been initially selected, Weaver replaced CC Sabathia on the AL roster for the 2010 All-Star Game due to the latter's ineligibility to pitch.
+Weaver joined Torii Hunter as the only Angels representing the host club for Angel Stadium's third Mid-Summer Classic, though he did not pitch in the game.
 The All-Star selection was well-deserved, as Weaver posted the best season of his short big league tenure thus far.
-Weaver was the major league strikeout champion with 233, besting Mariners ace Félix Hernández by a single strikeout.
+Weaver was the major league strikeout champion with 233, besting Mariners ace Félix Hernández by one strikeout.
 He also posted career-bests in innings pitched (with 224.1), ERA (3.01), and WHIP (1.07).
 Weaver's success was not reflected in his win–loss record, however, as he went 13–12 due in part to poor run support.
 Despite the uncertainty over the role earlier in the season, Weaver embraced and ably fulfilled his new responsibility as the team's ace in 2010.
-He finished 5th in AL Cy Young award voting.
+He finished fifth in AL Cy Young award voting.